Konkani people: Etymology

-Thus the name Konkane, comes from the word Konkaṇ, which means the people of Konkan.
+Ultimately, the name Konkani, comes from the word Konkaṇ, which means the people of Konkan.

 Sub-ethnic groups

 Endonyms

 In general, in Konkani the masculine form used to address a Konkani speaker is Koṅkaṇo and the feminine form is Koṅkaṇe.
 The plural form is Konkane or Konkani.
-In Goa Konkano now refers only to Hindus, and Konkani Catholics do not address themselves as Konkanos as they were banned by the Portuguese from referring to themselves this way.
+In Goa Konkano now refers only to Hindus, as Konkani Catholics do not address themselves as Konkanos, since they were banned by the Portuguese from referring to themselves this way.
 Saraswat Brahmins of Canara refer to the Konkanis as Āmcigelo /Āmcigelī.
 This literally means our tongue or people speaking our tongue.
 Though this is not common amongst the Goans, they normally refer to Konkani as Āmgelī bhās or our language.
 Sometimes Āmgele can be used in the Goan context to mean people from my community.

 Exonyms

 Many of the colonial documents mention them as the Concanees, Canarians, Concanies.

 History

 Prehistory

-The then prehistoric region consisting of Modern Goa and some parts of Konkan adjoining Goa were inhabited by the Homo sapiens in Upper paleolithic and Mesolithic phase i.e. 8000–6000 BC.
+The prehistoric region consisting of Modern Goa and some parts of Konkan adjoining Goa were inhabited by the Homo sapiens in Upper Paleolithic and Mesolithic phase i.e. 8000–6000 BC.
 The rock engraving in many places along the coast has proven the existence of hunter-gathers.
 Nothing much is known about these earliest settlers.
 Figures of mother goddess and many other motifs have been recovered which do not really shed light on the ancient culture and language.
 Traces of Shamanic religion have been found in Goa.

 It is believed that tribes of Austric origin like Kols, Mundaris, Kharvis may have settled Goa and Konkan during the Neolithic period, living on hunting, fishing and a primitive form of agriculture since 3500 BC.
 According to Goan historian Anant Ramakrishna Dhume, the Gauda and Kunbi and other such castes are modern descendants of ancient Mundari tribes.
 In his work he mentions several words of Mundari origin in the Konkani language.
 He also elaborates on the deities worshiped by the ancient tribes, their customs, methods of farming and its overall impact on modern day Konkani society.
 They were in a Neolithic stage of primitive culture, and they were food-gatherers rather.
 The tribe known as the Konkas, from whom is derived the name of the region, Kongvan or Konkan with the other mentioned tribes formed reportedly the earliest settlers in the territory.
 Agriculture was not fully developed at this stage, and was just shaping up.
 The Kols and Mundaris might have been using stone and wood implements as iron implements were used by the megalithic tribes as late as 1200 BC.
 The Kol tribe is believed to have migrated from Gujarat.
 During this period worship of mother goddess in the form of anthill or Santer, was started.
 Anthill is called as Roen (Konkani:रोयण), this word has been derived from the Austric word Rono meaning with holes.
 The later Indo-Aryan and Dravidian settlers also adopted anthill worship, which was translated to Santara in Prakrit by them.